 This and That and That

 He’d read about why they put the chicken all that long way in the back of the store.
-It was what they termed their “loss leader,” a highly desirable item with a low cost that would make customers who wanted chicken walk all that way to the back of the store.
-This devious placement, they hoped, would cause customers to see all the merchandise in the aisles as they walked to the back of the store.
-Hopefully, this would result in them spotting some item or items they’d end up buying, along with their chicken.
+It was what they termed their “loss leader,” a highly desirable item with a low cost that would make customers who wanted roast chicken walk all that way to the back of the store.
+This devious placement, they hoped, would cause customers to see all the merchandise they might be tempted to buy as they walked to the back of the store.
+Hopefully, this would result in them making snap decisions to purchase other items, along with their chicken.

 Evan turned to her.
 He had to smile, saying, “Oh, sorry.
 Please excuse my language.”